WebexCC-SA/CLS-1402/docs/scenarios/MTROnBoardingFromCH.md

 - You should be able to see the MTR code on screen.
 From this point on as an admin you should be able to finish the registration process on the microsoft login webpage but we will not cover that on this course.

-For a full guide on how to register MTR devices check the documentation on [MTROnBoarding](https://roomos.cisco.com/doc/MTR/MTROnBoarding#control-hub-registration-after-the-initial-setup).
+For a full guide on how to register MTR devices check the documentation on [MTR OnBoarding](https://roomos.cisco.com/doc/MTR/MTROnBoarding#control-hub-registration-after-the-initial-setup).
 The documentation also describes the scenario of devices already registered to Control Hub being registered to MTR.